GitLab plugin

 Click Save.

-Using the GitLab plugin
+Using the GitLab data streams

-The magic of data streams is that they standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
+Data streams standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
 While creating a tile you can tweak data streams by grouping or aggregating specific columns.
 Depending on the kind of data, SquaredUp will automatically suggest how to visualize the result, for example as a table or line graph.

-Data streams installed with the plugin
+Data streams are installed with the data source

-A configurable data stream, see GQL Query
+Create a data stream using the configurable data stream form see GQL Query

 GQL Query